Today folks, we are going down to sunny Valdosta, GA to check out the good old boys of Strokes Gained Customs.

 KP-1 and KP-2:

-The KP-1 is a hand stamped, face balanced stainless steel 3/4 mallet.
-The KP-1 features a flange line and can be custom ordered to preferred length, loft and lie.
-The standard loft is 4 degrees and Lie is 71 degrees.
+A hand stamped, face balanced stainless steel 3/4 mallet.
+The KP-1 features a flange line and can be custom ordered to preferred length, loft, and lie.
+The standard loft is 4 degrees, and Lie is 71 degrees.
 The KP-2 is a hand stamped, face balanced stainless steel mallet.
-Featuring a flange line, it can be custom ordered to preferred length, loft and lie.
-The standard loft is 4 degrees and Lie is 71 degrees.
+Featuring a flange line, it can be custom ordered to preferred length, loft, and lie.
+The standard loft is 4 degrees, and Lie is 71 degrees.

 Standard finishes are Jet Black, Gun Blue and Motor Oil for the carbon steel putters and either raw or black on the stainless steel putters.
 They have a bevy of experimental finishes available for the carbon heads: Tortoise Shell, Copper Patina, Antique Black and Coal Mine.